Dogshihtzuamora/Fluxa-box-open-source/README.md

-# Fluxa Box
+# FluxaBox

-Fluxa Box is an open-source web console, created with JavaScript, that allows the execution of games and interactive applications directly in the browser.
+FluxaBox is an open-source web console, created with JavaScript, that allows the execution of games and interactive applications directly in the browser.
 The project is modular and extensible, making it easy to add new games.

 ## Overview

-Fluxa Box is a virtual console where you can run JavaScript-based games.
+FluxaBox is a virtual console where you can run JavaScript-based games.
 It includes a simple interface with a joystick and a screen, as well as a library that enables data conversion and deconversion.
 The goal of this project is to be an easy-to-use platform for developers to create and run their games in the browser.

 ## Creator

-Fluxa Box was created by **Ravy Novais Sales**.
+FluxaBox was created by **Ravy Novais Sales**.

 ## Installation